decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 #### Verification

-When verifying the signature, an additional check must be performed after verifying the JWS.
-The key used in the signature must be authorized to do so in the document resolved from the DID in the `from` attribute.
-If the key is not authorized for the signature, the signature is invalid.
+When verifying the signature, an additional check must be performed (ideally, before verifying the JWS).
+The key used in the signature must be authorized to authenticate the sender by appearing in the `authentication` section of the document resolved from the DID in the `from` attribute.
+If this check fails, the signature is inappropriate and MUST be rejected, regardless of its cryptographic correctness.

 #### Uses of Signatures